 - Register for at least 3, and no more than 4 units each in fall, winter, and spring quarter.
 Remember that you need to have 11 units by the end of year one.
 If you have taken previous graduate level courses, you may request to waive up to two units of requirements.
 Contact the PBC Director about this.

 Courses are taken in year one.
+Below is an example schedule.
 All courses are worth one unit unless otherwise noted.
 Also see MS thesis timeline

 Fall: PBC 450 (2 units), PBC 451, up to one elective